 Let grasses grow and waters flow / In a free and easy way / But give me enough of the rare old stuff / That’s made near Galway Bay / Come gougers all from Donegal, Sligo and Leitrim too / And we’ll give them the slip and we’ll take a sip / Of the rare ould Mountain Dew.

-Two unique Dew-gredients are orange juice (for real), and brominated vegetable oil.
-Brominated vegetable oil has a long, checkered history of possibly deleterious consequences.
+Two unique Dew-gredients are orange juice and brominated vegetable oil.
+Brominated vegetable oil has a long and checkered history of possibly deleterious consequences.
 In one case, a man who drank eight liters of ruby red squirt daily had his skin turn red and developed bromoderma (a skin condition caused by exposure to bromides); another guy experienced memory loss, tremors, and paralysis, until he stopped drinking soda and underwent dialysis.
 In some countries, brominated vegetable oil is not a legal food additive, but it’s unclear whether it actually has negative effects when consumed in anything approaching reasonable quantities.